TriCo Bancshares (TCBK)

 Founded in 1975 and headquartered in Chico, California, TriCo Bancshares (NASDAQ:TCBK) operates Tri Counties Bank, providing personal, small business, and commercial banking services through branches across California.

-- Muted 6% annual net interest income growth over the last five years shows its demand lagged behind its banking peers
+- Muted 5.8% annual revenue growth over the last five years shows its demand lagged behind its banking peers

-- A silver lining is that its 6.6% annual tangible book value per share growth over the last five years surpassed the sector average as it leveraged its balance sheet to deliver strong returns
+- One positive is that its annual tangible book value per share growth of 6.6% over the last five years beat the banking sector average and underscores the improved strength of its balance sheet

 Why There Are Better Opportunities Than TriCo Bancshares